RonyAbecidan/HolisticSteganalysisWithSetCovering/README.md

-# HolisticSteganalysisWithSetCovering
-Official repository for the paper "Using Set Covering to Generate Databases for Holistic Steganalysis" released at WIFS2022
+# Using Set Covering to Generate Databases for Holistic Steganalysis